open-telemetry/community/docs/how-to-configure-new-repository.md

    repository.
 6. Root-level `CODEOWNERS` file on the repository should include superset of people from both `foo-approvers` and `foo-maintainers`.
-7. Every repository has Admins group defined as Admins for the repository.
-8. Some repositories may include more individuals with `Admin` permissions.
+7. Some repositories may include more individuals with `Admin` permissions.
    Typically to help set up repository, CI, web hooks or other administrative work.